-Mozambique is also an emerging safari destination.
-Some of the last true wild areas can be found here and intrepid safari operators are working to make them accessible.
-These are safaris for ‘Africaphiles’ seeking real wilderness experiences.
-Ask us about which areas are the most suitable for a safari experience.
+Mozambique is also an emerging safari destination, so holidays to Mozambique can include both game viewing and time on a superb beach.
+Some of the last true wilderness areas can be found here and intrepid safari operators are working to make them accessible.
+In the far north, the truly vast Niassa National Reserve is one the largest protected areas in Africa, and Gorongosa in Central Mozambique is a conservation success story.
+These are safaris for ‘Africaphiles’ seeking real wilderness experiences - ask us about which areas are currently the most suitable for a safari experience.